BecDudek/Project_Euler/README.md

 # Project_Euler

-# A collection of my Project Euler solutions
+A collection of my Project Euler solutions in Python